unparalleled-js/docs-1/features/variables.md

 | Default value | The default value of the variable.
 Leave this blank to set the default value as `null`. |

 ### Update variable
-This action updates a variable that was previously created.
+This action updates an existing variable.
+You can only update variables managed by **Variables by Workato**.

 ![Update variable](/assets/images/features/variables/update-variable-action.png)
 *Update variable*